wclark3/wclark3.github.io/_posts/2016-03-12-free-throws.md

 The (X, Y) coordinate of a regular overhand shot is determined by two random draws from <a href="https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables" target="_blank">independent and identically distributed</a> normal distributions.
 We are given the mean but need to calculate the variance such that the probability of making a shot is 75 percent (the NBA average).

-Put differently, we need to find the variance of the normal distributions such that the distance between the shot's (x,y) location and the origin is less than one.
+Put differently, we need to find the variance of the normal distributions such that the distance between the shot's (X,Y) location and the origin is less than one.
 We can express the square of this distance as:

 \\[ D^2 = X^2 + Y^2 \\]